Mechanical and Aerospace Engineering (MAE)

 MAE 93.
 Design Competition—Design, Build, and Test Race Car (1)

 Student teams design, build, and test a formula-style racing car for an international student competition.
 Students concentrate on vehicle system analysis and design, manufacturability, and performance.
 Teams engineer, fabricate car, submit a design report, and prep car for competition.
-Prerequisites: department stamp.
+Prerequisites: department approval.

 MAE 98.
 Directed Group Study (2)